 However the miracle was caused by faulty plumbing and not divine intervention.

-The noted Indian rationalist, Sanal Edamaruku, came for a look ….
+The noted Indian rationalist, Sanal Edamaruku, came to see what was going on ….

 I had a close look at a nearby washroom and the connected drainage system that passed underneath the concrete base of the cross.
 I removed some stones from the drain and found it was blocked.
 I touched the walls, the base, and the cross and took some photographs for documentation.
 It was very simple: Water from the washroom, which had been blocked in the clogged drainage system, had been transmitted via capillary action into the adjacent walls and the base of the cross as well as into the wooden cross itself.
 The water came out through a nail hole and ran down over the statue’s feet.